kushaldas/pym/docs/thebeginning.rst

 Modules
 =======

-Modules are python files which contain different function definitions , variables which we can reuse, it should always end with a .py extension.
+Modules are Python files which contain different function definitions , variables which we can reuse, it should always end with a .py extension.
 Python itself is having a vast module library with the default installation.
 We are going to use some of them.
 To use a module you have to import it first.

 ::